joed7/MongoDb/installation.md

 __Mongo Shell__

 The mongo shell is an interactive JavaScript interface to MongoDB and is a component of the MongoDB package.
-We can use the mongo shell to query and update data as well as perform administrative operations.
+We can use the mongo shell to query and update data as well as to perform administrative operations.
 Upon installing and launching MongoDB, we can connect to mongo shell by typing `mongo` in terminal.

 __Importing Data-Set in MongoDB__